genexus-books/gx-super-app/ReactNative/ExampleSuperApp/ios/README.md

     /// - Parameter completion: Completion handler for the result.
     /// - Returns A cancelable operation.
     open class func featuredMiniAppsInfo(start: Int, count: Int, completion: @escaping GXSuperApp.GXSuperAppProvisioning.MiniAppsInfoCompletion) -> GXFoundation.GXCancelableOperation

+    /// Performs a request to the Mini Apps Center for an available Mini App with the given identifier.
+    /// - Parameter id: The Mini App identifier to look for.
+    /// - Parameter completion: Completion handler for the result.
+    /// - Returns A cancelable operation.
+    @discardableResult
+    open class func miniAppInfoById(_ id: String, completion: @escaping GXSuperApp.GXSuperAppProvisioning.OptionalMiniAppInfoCompletion) -> GXFoundation.GXCancelableOperation
 ```

 Practical usage examples are available in the source [ProvisioningAPI.swift](ProvisioningAPI.swift).